 Family FOS Unit Leader Resources

 2. Send a warm up e-mail to your Scout families.
 Let your families know ahead of time that there will be a presentation made and they will be asked for a pledge.
 This gives families time to plan ahead and discuss their options with each other.
-There is a sample e-mail script posted on our website that you may cut and paste from.
+An e-Mail to send is included below that you may cut and paste from.
+Please include the link to the teaser video of our ‘Scrapbook’ video presentation – if your unit will be conducting a slide or speaking-only presentation, please include the link to the full video.

 3. Lead by example.
 As the presenter wraps up his or her presentation it is helpful if a unit leader publicly gives their pledge to the presenter (the amount will not be public).
 This helps show families that the leadership in the unit supports the FOS campaign as well.